jgerstein/Functions-Assignment/Documentation2.md

 # Name: Work

 ## Examples:
-Insert examples here.
+work(0.23,4.5)
+work(1.43,9.81)

 ## Description:
-Finds the work an object does using its mass and velocity
+Finds the work an object does using its mass and velocity.
+The first parameter defines the mass of the object while the second paramter defines the object's velocity.

 ## Syntax:
-Demonstrate syntax here
+work(m,v)

 ##Parameters:
-Name and describe parameters here
+m      float:mass of object
+v      float:velocity of object

 ##Returns:
-What type of data does it return?

-##Other notes:
-Anything else?
+float